 The Group's investment properties are comprised of office, retail, warehouses, land and other real estate properties.
-As of 31 December 2018, the carrying value of the Group's investment properties was EUR 155,700,107 (2017: EUR 162,725,946).
+As of 31 December 2019, the carrying value of the Group's investment properties was EUR 137,380,078 (2018: EUR 155,700,107).

 In accordance with the Group's accounting policy, subsequent to initial recognition the investment properties are carried at cost and depreciated systematically (except land) over their useful economic life.
-Furthermore, the Group determines and presents in the notes the fair value of its investment properties (refer to Note 10 in the consolidated financial statements).
+Furthermore, the Group determines and presents in the notes the fair value of its investment properties (refer to Note 12 in the consolidated financial statements).
 Such fair value is also used for the purpose of the impairment test of the Group's investment properties and the impairment test of the carrying value of goodwill.

 The fair values are determined based on a valuation performed by accredited independent appraisers.
-To determine the investment property fair value appraisers used the present value of the estimated future cash flows generated from leasing such assets, the direct capitalization method based on actual rentals fees or market approach based on comparable depending on the nature of the assets.
+To determine the investment property fair value appraisers used the present value of the estimated future cash flows generated from leasing such assets, the direct capitalization method based on actual rental income or market approach based on comparables depending on the nature of the assets.